People's Party (United States, 1971): Greer v. Spock

 In 1972, Spock, Hobson, Linda Jenness (Socialist Workers Party presidential candidate), and Socialist Workers Party vice presidential candidate Andrew Pulley wrote to Major General Bert A. David, commanding officer of Fort Dix, asking for permission to distribute campaign literature and to hold an election-related campaign meeting.
 On the basis of Fort Dix regulations 210-26 and 210-27, General David refused the request.
 Spock, Hobson, Jenness, Pulley, and others then filed a case that ultimately made its way to the United States Supreme Court (424 U.S. 828—Greer, Commander, Fort Dix Military Reservation, et al., v.
 Spock et al.), which ruled against the plaintiffs.
 Greer v.
 Spock was, according to Professor Joshua E. Kastenberg, part of the Burger Court's jurisprudence of insulating the military from non-mainstream political influences.
 As Spock and his contemporaries had been outspoken against the United States involvement in the Vietnam War, there was a fear that he would influence soldiers to refuse to comply with orders to deploy into combat.

 1976 election

-In 1976 the People's Party ran Margaret Wright as president and Spock this time as vice president after Maggie Kuhn declined the spot.
+In 1976, the People's Party ran Margaret Wright as its nominee for president and Spock this time as its nominee for vice president (after Maggie Kuhn declined the spot).
 The People's Party received 49,016 votes (0.06%).
+The initial Wright–Kuhn ticket (which notably featured two female nominees) had been selected at the party's national convention, held September 1975 in St. Louis, Missouri.